Physical Health Lets you look good in your jeans, and wrestle bears

 In summary, trainers are worth it.

-When I started working out with a trainer, they introduced me to kettle bells.
+When I started working out with a trainer, they introduced me to kettlebells.
 Kettlebells are a rock with a handle.
-What could be cooler then that?
+What could be cooler than that?

 I instantly liked Turkish Get Ups (TGUs) they have a nice flow and feel great.
 The trainer tried to get me to do swings, but I’m afraid of ballistic exercises so declined.